Meet Janet, who was recently hired to be a new company’s first product manager. Janet will assume some accountabilities from the product owner, Noah.

 Seems simple, right?
 Not so fast.
 While it’s easy to delineate between the role of the PM and PO at certain stages of the product lifecycle, in other areas, the responsibilities overlap and lines blur.

-According to Simon Sinek’s book Start With Why, the golden crcle model is perfectly applicable to product management.
+According to Simon Sinek’s book Start With Why, the golden circle model is perfectly applicable to product management.
 We start with why, move on to the how, and end with the what, answering questions at each step:

 The product manager focuses on answering the why and how whereas the product owner contributes to the how and focuses on the what.